bdgould/shiny/README.md

 A modern, secure Electron-based SPARQL client built with Vue 3 and TypeScript.
 Features a VS Code-style interface, multi-backend support, comprehensive authentication, and encrypted credential storage.

+A SPARQL utility knife for navigating the world of Enterprise Knowledge Grpah.

 ## Features

 ### Core Capabilities ✅